Supta Padangusthasana (Reclined Hand to Toe) — Overview — for Yoga Teachers, Yoga Therapists, Health & Wellness Coaches, Holistic Healthcare Providers

 Prerequisite Knowledge

-The focus of Asana Digests is teaching specific poses.
-This support presumes you’re aware of the groundwork and teaching support here: Asana Category – Forward Bend & Hip Stretching
+Asana Digests focus in on teaching specific poses.
+Please be aware of the groundwork and teaching support here: Asana Category – Forward Bend & Hip Stretching

 Supta Padangusthasana